Strategies for Implementing AAC in the Classroom

 Having a chat with parents about AAC use in classrooms is essential because families need to be on board with the idea.
 Efforts must be made to educate parents about AAC apps.
 If there are any apprehensions, those should be addressed at the very outset.

 Talking with parents can also shed light on their aspirations regarding their child’s development.
 Teachers and SLPs must ensure that families have realistic expectations.
 This helps to avoid discouragement if they don’t see immediate results.
 It is essential that families are also trained in using an AAC app with symbols and text, helping them to actively participate in the child’s communication intervention.
 This will effectively supplement the therapist’s efforts at home and enable the child to get the most out of the communication system.

 The foremost goal of AAC is that the children reach out for the device every time they have anything to communicate.
 So, it is important to ensure easy access to the device at all times.
 The child should be encouraged to seek the device when they need to communicate.
 Fortunately, the barriers impeding the use of AAC apps in a classroom or even at home can be dealt with easily if you have a solid plan in place.
 For instance, if a child has trouble bringing the device to school due to physical limitations, providing a case with a strap can help in carrying the device without difficulty.

 Making it Fun is One of the Vital Strategies for Implementing AAC in the Classroom

 A fool-proof strategy for AAC implementation is of no use if the child is completely disinterested!
 Given the limited attention spans, you need to be at the top of your game to stimulate their curiosity.
-Devise fun learning strategies such that the child cannot wait to use the device!
+Devise fun augmentative and alternative communication strategies such that the child cannot wait to use the device!

 Plan exciting games and activities to include the AAC system even in their leisure time.
 For kids inclined towards art, music, or sports, using AAC apps as part of the activities they love and enjoy can serve as a great motivator.